If your writing looks professional, so do you.

 It’s fine to use a coordinating conjunction to launch an independent clause (a group of words with a subject and a verb that could stand alone as a sentence), such as the one we have in the first example.
 But the sentence fragment in the second example (a fragment because it is missing a subject), is not OK.

 And and but are two of the seven coordinating conjunctions:

-Although our subscriber asked specifically about and and but, any of the seven may start a sentence.
+Although our subscriber asked specifically about starting sentences with and or but, any of the seven coordinating conjunctions may start a sentence.

 Coordinating conjunctions join words, phrases, and clauses that are balanced as logical equals: